Hermes Quijada

-Hermes José Quijada (16 September 1920 – 30 April 1973) was an Argentinian Navy-admiral, who was the pilot of the first airplane that had taken off from the Americas, and then landed at the South Pole.
+Hermes José Quijada (16 September 1920 – 30 April 1973) was an Argentine naval pilot who reached the rank of Argentine Navy-admiral.
+Quijada was the pilot of the first airplane that had taken off from the Americas, and then landed at the South Pole.

-He was born in San Miguel de Tucumán.
+Quijada was born in San Miguel de Tucumán.
 He was killed by the Communist organization People's Revolutionary Army-22 de Agosto.
-Quijada was shot while he was driving his car in Buenos Aires.
+Quijada was ambushed and shot with a submachine gun while riding on his car in Buenos Aires.
+Quijada's chauffeur and bodyguard returned fire with a pistol, mortally wounding one of the assailants.
 The airport of Río Grande, Tierra del Fuego Province is named after him.